simonfrueh/VJ-gene-finder/README.md

 1) Accession_number.fasta
     - This file contains nucleic acid sequences of putative V and J genes with preliminary assignment to chicken TRV gene families and a unique identifier for each hit based on the location on the chromosome.
 If a TRV gene family could not be assigned, the hits are named either TRV with a unique ID, or TRV-SEL (single exon leader) with a unique ID when the V gene is part of an open reading frame with an _ATG_ start codon (within the length constraints).
 Additional information is provided in the fasta header, including the accession number, putative functionality (F = functional), and the start and end position on the forward or reverse strand (RC = reverse complement) of the original DNA sequence.
 2) Accession_number_aa.fasta
-    - This file contains amino acid sequences of V and J gene hits with additional information in the fast header, as described above.
+    - This file contains amino acid sequences of V and J gene hits with additional information in the fasta header, as described above.
 3) Accession_number_RSS.fasta
     - This file contains recombination signal sequences (RSS) corresponding to V and J gene hits with additional information in the fasta header, as described above.